 Construction of 1 World Trade Center, designed to replace and pay homage to the original twin towers, began in 2006.
 The main tower, with its illuminated antenna, is 1,776 feet tall–the tallest building in the Western Hemisphere.
 The image below, taken in August 2012 during the tower’s construction, makes for an interesting comparison–it shows a far different scene from the original photo.

-The new World Trade Center complex is set to be completed by 2015.
+The new World Trade Center complex was completed in 2015.

 Like This Article?